Dhghomon/easy_rust/README.md

 }
 ```

-But closures are special because they can take variables outside the closure.
+But closures are special because they can take variables that are outside the closure even if you only write `||`.
 So you can do this:

 ```rust
 fn main() {